 In the example above, selling a Naked Put at 97 means our potential risk is the stock going to zero and we may be forced to buy (be assigned) 100 shares of stock at a price of $97.
 We must therefore post $ 9,700 in margin against the position.
 Assuming we realize Max Gain on the position (keeping the $100 premium collected from the Put sale), we stand to make a potential return of approximately 1% on our capital.
 In addition to a relatively low potential return we also have a relatively high risk/reward ratio.

 By switching to a 97/95 Credit Put Spread we define our downside risk in the underlying stock at $95.
 Our Max Loss is now $1.35 (the width of the spread ($2) less the premium we collected ($0.65)) and our total margin or capital requirement is $200 rather than $ 9,700.
 Should we realize Max Gain ($65) then our return on capital is now approximately 32% and our risk/reward ratio has improved considerably.

 Credit Put Spreads for Income

 Many investors use the Credit Put Spread as an income generating strategy when they believe that a stock will remain above a certain level at expiration.
 This level might be set by charting a support level, using the Expected Move, or simply by moving a Credit Spread far enough out-the-money that a desired risk, reward and probability ratio can be found.
-Each of these methods is made simple and visual on the Options AI platform and, since risk is defined, the strategy can be deployed as an income generating without requiring capital to acquire the underlying stock.
+Each of these methods is made simple and visual on the Options AI options trading platform and, since risk is defined, the strategy can be deployed as an income generating without requiring capital to acquire the underlying stock.